 The timings of this will be linked to the progress of key areas of government policy, including the review of the Decent Homes Standard.
-Our aim is to have our key proposals and supporting documents ready to test by April 2024, but we recognise that it may take a number of years for landlords to implement the details of our proposals.
+Our aim is to have some key proposals and supporting documents ready to test in early 2024, but we recognise that it may take a number of years for landlords to implement the details of our proposals.
 We will share examples of good practice on an ongoing basis, and will support housing associations as they continue to make improvements and adjustments.

 Our ability to deliver this work will depend entirely on close and ongoing engagement with our members and other key stakeholders.
 We have established a core group of members, including representatives from smaller and medium sized housing associations, who are helping to drive and steer this work through monthly meetings.

 We are also engaging closely with our other key membership bodies.
 Over the past few months, we have presented updates on this work and received feedback from our Quality of Existing Homes Group, National Asset Management Network, Rural Housing Alliance, and Delivering Great Homes group.
 Overall, members have responded positively and have shared useful insights on how we can develop our proposals.
 We will provide updates to several other member groups over the coming months.

 We recorded a webinar in June 2023 to provide an introduction and overview of Knowing our Homes.